accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### Real-time text communication

-Real-time text (RTT) is a mode of written communication which allows users to read the text being written by the sender, without waiting for the sender to validate (for example with the enter key).
+Real-time text (RTT) is a mode of written communication which allows users to read the text being written by the sender, without waiting for the sender to validate (for example with the <kbd>enter</kbd> key).

+Collaborative editing tools (e.g. online office suites) are an example of how RTT works: the various parties involved can see the texts written and modified by each of them at the same time as the changes are applied to the texts.
+This is very different from a common online conversation system (such as instant messaging), which only transmits a written message to interlocutors when a key or button is pressed (for example, the <kbd>enter</kbd> key).

 Example of real-time text communication integrated into a platform: [Answer or make RTT or TTY calls from your iPhone](https://support.apple.com/en-us/HT207033)